JKorf/CryptoExchange.Net/README.md

 ````
 The order book will automatically reconnect when the connection is lost and resync if it detects the sequence is off.
 Make sure to check the Status property to see it the book is currently in sync.

+To stop synchronizing an order book use the `Stop` method.

 ## Release notes
 * Version 2.1.2 - 14 may 2019